 Carefully determine the correct media targets.
 When marketing a business book, for example, has clear target outlets – business publications and, more importantly, vertical market outlets that cater to the book’s topic.
 A book about gardening shouldn’t just be pitched to gardening-related outlets but also lifestyle, home design, and others.

 Determine your media targets, then compile targeted lists.

 5. Implement Your Book PR and Publicity Plan

 Once your book is released, all of these elements should ideally be running on all cylinders.

-Creating an effective book marketing plan and then executing it are major commitments for and you’ll need to educate yourself on all of the elements if you go it alone.
-Working with agencies that provide book marketing services can be highly cost-effective save time, and prevent the novice from making crucial mistakes.
-Ultimately, the author must have a high level of commitment as the success of the book will depend on their own level of involvement in each stage of the process.
+Creating an effective book marketing plan and then executing it are significant commitments, and you’ll need to educate yourself on all of the elements if you go it alone.
+Working with agencies that provide book marketing services can be highly cost-effective, save time, and prevent the novice from making crucial mistakes.
+Ultimately, the author must have a high level of commitment as the book’s success will depend on their level of involvement in each stage of the process.